radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 vdsconfig.sh set-property -name onZkWriteLossVdsServerBehavior -value SHUTDOWN

-For more information on this utility, see the RadiantOne Command Line Configuration Guide.
+For more information on this utility, see the [Radiantone Command Line Configuration Guide](/documentation/command-line-configuration-guide/01-introduction).

 **Fault Tolerance and Recovery**